lsst-sqre/sqr-034/index.rst

 A natural solution is to downsample the raw data and store one or two versions of low-resolution data for extended periods.
 In InfluxDB, it is possible to configure multiple retention policies.
 For instance, at the primary sites we can have 1 week of raw data, 1 month of an intermediate resolution version of the data, and 1 year of a low resolution version of the data.
 The retention policy is such that data older than the retention period is automatically deleted.
 The result is a moving time window on the most recent data in each case.
 Downsampling is efficiently done inside InfluxDB using Flux tasks that can be scheduled during daytime if necessary.
 Similar retention policies at the LDF can be configure so that we can query the data efficiently over extended periods.

 Real-time analysis of the EFD data might include statistical models for anomaly detection and forecasting.
 For example, InfluxDB implements a `built-in multiplicative Holt-Winter's <https://www.influxdata.com/blog/how-to-use-influxdbs-holt-winters-function-for-predictions/>`_ function to generate predictions on time series data.
 At the Summit, if we store 1 week of raw EFD data, that's roughly 0.2% of the data collected over the 10-years survey.
 If that's sufficient to build a statistical model or not depends on the long term trends and seasonality of the time-series we are analyzing.
-An interesting possibility of the present EFD architecture is to build the statistical models at the aggregator EFD where we have the raw data stored for longer periods and apply the models at the primary sites when configuring alerts.
+An interesting possibility of the present EFD architecture is to build the statistical models from historical data at the LDF EFD and apply the models to the Summit EFD when configuring alerts.

 .. _aggregator: